Getting rid of a pain in the neck: Chiropractic Association calls for regulation of industry

 LARGE PACKAGES BUGBEAR OF INDUSTRY

-Chiropractic is a form of complementary and alternative treatment technique that started in the United States and touts itself as a natural remedy to problems related to joints.
+Chiropractic is a form of complementary and alternative treatment technique that started in the United States and touts itself as a natural remedy for problems related to joints.

 President of the association Dr Terrence Yap singled out the practice of peddling large packages by non-member chiropractors as something which can undermine the industry.

-“These non-member chiropractic companies would actually try to hard-sell, scare public into thinking that their condition is so bad that they would need a 100 treatments,” he said.
+“These non-member chiropractic companies would actually try to hard-sell, scare the public into thinking that their condition is so bad that they would need a hundred treatments,” he said.

 At his clinic on Orchard Road, he whipped out brochures from such establishments that were selling 40 treatments for S$2,400, or 90 treatments for S$4,050 with the addition of one family member, with the option of instalments.
 They were brought in by clients who wanted to show proof of what they had gone through.